teoVerbanac/BacteriaSegmentation/README.md

 # BacteriaSegmentation
-This code is used for testing the differencesin results between traditional picture segmentation methods and SAM2.
+This code is used for testing the differences in results between traditional picture segmentation methods and SAM2.
 The metrics used for measurment are IoU and dice score.

 Before running this code the following extensions should be installed: